Risk in the Cloud

 - Failing to anticipate the risk of DATA BREACHES.
 Matt Prevost warns us to focus on safeguarding specific information stored in the cloud, namely: personal health information, personally identifiable information, financial information, and intellectual property.
 Be sure to protect the information of your clients and donors as well as that of your employees, board members, and volunteers.

 Before you choose to abandon some or all of your in-house servers or installed applications, take the time to understand the protection from financial losses available through cyber insurance policies.
 Most importantly, don’t assume that existing property and casualty policies will cover new exposures arising from your activity in the cloud.
 Matt explains that most traditional property, liability, and crime policies do not cover damage to data and cyber systems.
-Your nonprofit may require cyber insurance to cover losses including: cyber extortion,business interruption due to digital malfunction, loss of digital assets, loss of electronic intellectual property, or a compromise of network privacy or employee privacy.
+Your nonprofit may require cyber insurance to cover losses including: cyber extortion, “Don’t assume that existing property and casualty policies will cover new exposures arising from your activity in the cloud.” business interruption due to digital malfunction, loss of digital assets, loss of electronic intellectual property, or a compromise of network privacy or employee privacy.
 Luckily, some cloud service providers also offer cyber insurance.
 Depending on your needs, it may be more effective to purchase coverage from an outside provider.

 Avoid Rain Clouds by Screening Cloud Service Providers